-Companies like Slock, which is developed on an Ethereum-enabled Internet-of-Things platform, allows customers to rent bicycles based on an agreement.
-Bicycle users can unlock a smart lock after both involved parties have agreed to the terms and condition of the agreement.
+Companies like Slock, which is developed on an Ethereum-enabled Internet-of-Things platform, allow customers to rent bicycles based on an agreement.
+Bicycle users can unlock a smart lock after both involved parties have agreed to the terms and conditions of the agreement.
 Therefore, a smart contract proves to be one of the best blockchain solutions for developing applications, and in such cases.

-In between a wide array of business verticals already using blockchain technology, cloud computing, and cloud storage are ready for their next transformation in just next few years.
-Rather than storing information and files on a centralized server, such as a Google Drive, Amazon S3 or Dropbox, platforms like Storj and Sia have decided to use the blockchain technology for providing users with decentralized data storage.
+In between a wide array of business verticals already using blockchain technology, cloud computing, and cloud storage are ready for their next transformation in just the next few years.
+Rather than storing information and files on a centralized server, such as a Google Drive, Amazon S3, or Dropbox, platforms like Storj and Sia have decided to use blockchain technology for providing users with decentralized data storage.

 By segmenting files into numerous pieces, encrypting, and transferring them into hard drives shared all over the world, private businesses and individuals can offer their unused drive space on rent to make money.

-Majority of the things we buy aren’t prepared by a single entity, but by a chain of suppliers (supply chain) who sell a product’s components, such as graphite for pencils, to a company that assembles and markets the final product.
+The majority of the things we buy aren't prepared by a single entity but by a chain of suppliers (supply chain) who sell a product's components, such as graphite for pencils, to a company that assembles and markets the final product.
 The issue with this system is that even if one single component fails, the brand would have to take the brunt of the backlash.

 However, by using the best blockchain solutions and its technology, you would be able to proactively provide digitally permanent and auditable public records, which will show the stakeholders the state of the product at each value-added step, be it production, management, or marketing.
 Provenance and SkuChain are two such instances of companies trying to fix this issue.